nathanramoscfa/JacksonQuery/README.md

 - Factor Modeling: Implements a factor model to analyze the performance of the subaccounts.
 - Portfolio Optimization: Provides a module to automate the process of creating optimal portfolios based on the parsed data.

+## Requirements
+Users must have a valid login to the JNL website in order to use this package.
+Additionally, users must have Java installed on their machine in order to use the tika library.
+To install Java, visit https://www.java.com/en/download/.

 ## Installation
 JacksonQuery is available on PyPI and can be installed via pip: